bucketco/bucket-javascript-sdk/packages/node-sdk/README.md

 See more on feature overrides in the section below.

-## Feature Overrides
+## Flag Overrides

-Feature overrides allow you to override flags and their configurations locally.
+Flag overrides allow you to override flags and their configurations locally.
 This is particularly useful for development and testing.
 You can specify overrides in three ways:

 1. Through environment variables: